-It has been years since I have done any canning but the other day at farmer’s market I spotted some pickling cucumbers and decided to make some Bread and Butter Pickles.
+It has been years since I have done any canning but the other day at farmer’s market I spotted some pickling cucumbers and decided to make these Crispy Sweet Bread and Butter Pickles.
 Growing up we had a huge garden and we spent the end of summer canning and freezing the harvest.
 I fondly remember my grandmother’s pickles, and today I spent my Sunday afternoon making my own and thinking of the hours spent cutting and slicing all the tomatoes, cucumbers, peppers, beans and corn with my grandmother.

 No matter what brand of pickles I buy in the store, nothing matches the taste of these freshly canned pickles.
 This recipe is so simple and with few ingredients; it makes two jars so you won’t be overwhelmed making these.
 I found the two jars went pretty fast so next time I am doubling the recipe.